-Text suggestions Scottish Book Trust: book lists Penguin: Lit in Colour Glasgow Women's Library

-It is important to emphasise the significance of thinking skills to success in Higher English.
-Candidates should have the freedom and opportunity to think for themselves, to develop and to express their own considered views.

-All course assessment requires candidates to think, for example:
+Text suggestions Scottish Book Trust: book lists Penguin: Lit in Colour Glasgow Women's Library It is important to emphasise the significance of thinking skills to success in National 5 English.
+Candidates should be given the freedom and opportunity to think for themselves.
+All course assessment components require candidates to think, for example:

-- dealing with two unseen passages of reading in RUAE question paper, following and comparing lines of argument - dealing with the literature they have read, addressing complex themes and considering the personal, social and moral dilemmas presented, while responding to questions in the Critical Reading question paper - thinking through issues, weighing up and sifting research evidence, as part of work towards discursive writing for the portfolio-writing - thinking about ideas raised, modifying views, appreciating points made by others, as part of a discussion in the performance-spoken language
+- dealing with an unseen passage of reading in RUAE question paper - dealing with the literature they have read while responding to questions in the Critical Reading question paper - thinking through issues as part of discursive writing for the portfolio-writing - thinking about ideas raised as part of a discussion in the performance-spoken language

-It is also important to emphasise the necessity of providing opportunities for the application of skills which candidates learn during the course.
+It is also important to emphasise the necessity of providing opportunities for the application of skills which have been learned during the course.
 Teaching and learning results in the acquisition of important skills, and it is through assessment that we see, and measure, their application.